3dcitydb/importer-exporter/README.md

 Contributing
 ------------
 * To file bugs found in the software create a GitHub issue.
 * To contribute code for fixing filed issues create a pull request with the issue id.
 * To propose a new feature create a GitHub issue and open a discussion.

 Installing and running
 ----------------------
-The easiest way to get the Importer/Exporter running on your computer is to download a binary distribution from the [releases section](https://github.com/3dcitydb/importer-exporter/releases).
-The binary distributions are named `3DCityDB-Importer-Exporter-<version>.zip` and are packaged as ZIP file.
+The easiest way to get the Importer/Exporter running on your computer is to download the latest release of the [3D City Database Suite installer](https://github.com/3dcitydb/3dcitydb-suite/releases).
+In addition to the Importer/Exporter software, this installer also bundles the 3D City Database scripts, the 3D Web Map Client, Importer/Exporter plugins, test datasets, etc. A setup wizard will guide you through the separate steps of the installation process.
+Please refer to the [user manual](https://3dcitydb-docs.readthedocs.io/en/version-2022.0/) for more information on how to install and use the tool.

-After unzipping the ZIP file, start scripts are available in the directory to launch the application.
+After successful installation, start scripts are available in the installation directory to run the application.
 Simply execute the start script suitable for your platform:

 * `3DCityDB-Importer-Exporter.bat` (Microsoft Windows family)
 * `3DCityDB-Importer-Exporter` (UNIX/Linux family, macOS)

 On most platforms, double-clicking the start script launches the application.

-Please refer to the [user manual](https://3dcitydb-docs.readthedocs.io/en/version-2022.0/) for more information on how to run the tool.
+You can alternatively download a binary distribution of the Importer/Exporter from the [releases section](https://github.com/3dcitydb/importer-exporter/releases).
+The binary distributions are named `3DCityDB-Importer-Exporter-<version>.zip` and are packaged as ZIP file.
+Simply unzip the file and use the same start scripts to run the tool.
+However, please note that the ZIP file only contains the plain Importer/Exporter.
+Thus, you have to download and install further components such as the 3D City Database scripts or plugins yourself.

 Building
 --------